 Yes, although some beaches have restrictions during the summer season (1 May-30 September).
 More information and the local authority’s Dog Owners Code of Practice for beaches is available at Arun District Council Beaches information page

 Can I ride my horse on the beaches?

 Will the tide affect my visit?

 Be aware that the tide changes from low to high tide twice every day throughout the year.
 We recommend checking the Tide Tables and plan your visit to suit your planned activities, whether it be swimming or building sandcastles and stone sculptures!

 What’s the bathing water quality like?

-Please seek more information from the Arun District Council Forehore Offices and note that occasional Red Flags on the beach mean bathing in the sea is not recommended.
-Telephone:
+Please see more information at the Arun District Council Beach Office and note that occasional Red Flags on the beach mean bathing in the sea may not be recommended.

 Where can I find more information?

-For further information, including whether you can hold a beach barbeque, which beaches permit metal detecting, whether horse-riding is permitted and more, please see the Arun District Council Beaches information page, visit the Forshore Offices in Bognor Regis or Littlehampton (April - September), the Visitor Information Points or email sussex by the sea.
+For further information, including whether you can hold a beach barbeque, which beaches permit metal detecting, whether horse-riding is permitted and more, please see the Arun District Council Beaches information page.